-More openness about this issue has lead to increased debate and greater mutual learning between organisations as to prevention and handling of such cases
+More openness about this issue has led to increased debate and greater mutual learning between organisations as to prevention and handling of such cases

 Alert us about corruption

-In 2010, Norwegian People’s Aid had a turnover of over 800 million kroner, working with long-term development work and humanitarian mine clearance with local partners across the globe.
+Norwegian People’s Aid has a turnover of over 1 billion kroner, working with long-term development work and humanitarian mine clearance with local partners across the globe.
 Many of the countries in which we have a presence are considered to be among the most corrupt and conflict-filled nations in the world.
 This is the day-to-day situation to which we have to relate.
-We therefore recognise the problems but refuse to accept them.
+We therefore recognize the problems but refuse to accept them.
 For this reason, Norwegian People’s Aid has zero tolerance for all forms of corruption.
 We work for a unified attitude and common approach across the whole organisation in relation to corruption and strive for full openness concerning this work.